Get

 A Note From Our Veterinarian

 A senior dog may be more prone to issues that compromise their mobility, such as osteoarthritis.
 As such, tricks that require athleticism might be challenging or painful for them to perform.
-It’s important to have your dog looked over by your veterinarian to ensure that they are healthy enough to perform certain tricks.
+It’s important to have your dog looked over by a veterinarian to ensure that they are healthy enough to perform certain tricks.

 Many of the tricks below advise the use of treats as an incentive for training.
 Many dogs do indeed respond favorably to a treat, and may associate them with a positive experience.
 However, excess treats can lead to an increase in your pet’s caloric intake.
 In turn, this may perpetuate or exacerbate weight gain.
-As such, we recommend that you talk to your veterinarian about your senior dog’s nutritional needs and necessary dietary adjustments.
+As such, we recommend that you talk to a veterinarian about your senior dog’s nutritional needs and necessary dietary adjustments.

 1. Spin in a Circle